joris1724/vzome-sharing/_posts/2025-02-15-Compound-of-10-Triangular-Prisms-12-54-33.md

 {% endcomment %}

-One of the most frustrating models <a href="https://georgehart.com/zomebook/ten-prisms.html">George Hart</a> ever made.
+One of the most frustrating models <a href="https://georgehart.com/zomebook/ten-prisms.html">George Hart</a> ever made<a href="https://joris1724.github.io/vzome-sharing/2025/02/15/12-54-33-Compound-of-10-Triangular-Prisms/">.</a>
 <p>
 Firstly, build a truncated dodecahedron with edge length b1.
 <p>